mars-rift/cryptoview/README.md

 ### Basic Operations
 1. **Initial Setup**: The application automatically loads and filters valid exchanges on startup
 2. **Select Exchange**: Choose an exchange from the dropdown menu
-3. **Load Data**: Click "LOAD DATA" to fetch trading pairs for the selected exchange
+3. **Select Exchange**: Choose an exchange from the dropdown to auto-load data
-4. **Auto-Refresh**: Enable the auto-refresh checkbox for continuous updates
+4. **Load Data**: Click "LOAD DATA" to manually refresh data for the currently selected exchange
 5. **Search**: Use the search box to filter trading pairs by symbol or name

 ### Advanced Features